 Plus if you take this type of service to the limit and assume there will be many providers of such scanning facilities, it will end up with internet services being scanned all the time by multiple scanners – which is a serious waste of resources that will probably have a negative impact on the environment as a result.

 #3 Who is using the results of the scan?

 Now you may think it’s only you as the customer who has access to the reports, but who else has access to such reports?
 How is it guaranteed that a bad actor does not gain access to such reports and use the treasure trove of security information to their benefit?
 In effect, such scanning could be weakening the security posture of the very sites and services they are trying to protect!

 If you are running an online site or service and you have all these random scans against you, how do you know who is the bad actor in all of this?
 Plus it’s likely the scans will trigger security alerts, if only for the ‘sniffing’ and oddly timed traffic, this again is consuming resources and in this case consuming human resources to boot!

 #5 Where is the data being stored?

-In most countries (including, USA, UK, AU, etc), there is specific legislation to make it illegal to scan or probe online services to discover security vulnerabilities without prior permission.
+In most countries (including, the USA, UK, AU, etc), there is specific legislation to make it illegal to scan or probe online services to discover security vulnerabilities without prior permission.
 This is done for good reason, as it provides a clear separation between those obtaining such information for bad reasons and those doing it for good.
-The intent is not that strongly valued, if someone has not given permission and you are scanning regardless, that is considered illegal.
+The intent is not that strongly valued, if someone has not given permission, you are aware of this lack of permission, and you are scanning regardless; that is considered illegal.

 Sometimes to get a report, you just reach out to one of their sales staff and they will happily hand it over, no questions asked.
 What does this really say about their approach to security and hence the value of what they are selling?